 - Co-opted directors: appointed by the directors

-There is currently one main committee of the board of directors with delegated power: the Strategic & Audit Committee.
-This committee meets at least twice a term.
-Its remit is:
+FThere are currently three main committees of the board of directors with delegated power: the Education committee, the Strategic & Finance Committee and the Audit Committee.

 - To establish and review a code of conduct for the board of directors

 - To offer additional support to the Chief Executive Officer on difficult and sensitive issues

 The Audit committee meets termly and focus on internal scrutiny and risk management.
 Its remit is:

 - To act as the Audit Committee for the trust, as defined by the Academies Financial Handbook